joshuasteenkamp/trello-parakeet/README.md

 # trello-parakeet
-Backup utility for Trello using REST API and python
+A Simple Lightweigt Backup utility for Trello using REST API and python

 Thank you for reading.
 Have fun.